alanisaac/python-workshop/docs/module-3/topics/03-pandas.md

 Dask ([GitHub](https://github.com/dask/dask)) is a library for distributed computing, built to have a similar interface as `numpy`, `pandas`, and others.
 It can run locally, scaling on a single machine, or deployed in a cluster of nodes via a [mechanism like](https://blog.dask.org/2020/07/23/current-state-of-distributed-dask-clusters) Kubernetes, AWS Fargate, or HPC job managers.

+> Folks who have used Apache Spark might think this sounds _vaguely_ familiar, and you are not alone.
+See Dask's [Comparison to Spark](https://docs.dask.org/en/latest/spark.html).

 To get started with `dask`, you'll need both `dask` and the `distributed` package (if not already installed):

 ```sh